 Mr. Huan (Howard) Huo (B.S., Sun Yat-sen University, Guangzhou, China)

-Ms. Man Kei Constance Tse (B.S., Chinese University of Hong Kong, Hong Kong SAR, China)
+Ms. Man Kei (Constance) Tse (B.S., Chinese University of Hong Kong, Hong Kong SAR, China)

 Dependable undergraduate students:

-Mr. Yuchen Liu (Junior, Plant Biology)
+Mr. Yuchen Liu (Senior, Plant Biology)

-Mr. Yibo Shi (Junior, Cell Biology)
+Mr. Yibo Shi (Senior, Cell Biology)

 Celebrating Graduation (Junlin, Cher and Felicia) in 2017

 Two years later in 2019, a reunion of now four graduate students (Junlin, Cher, Felicia and Calvin):

 This is an Arabidopsis cell undergoing cell division.
 Segregated sister chromatids are labeled in blue, microtubules in red, and the microtubule-associated protein MAP65-3 in green.
 Dr. C.-M. Kimmy Ho devoted much of her dissertation to understanding the function of MAP65-3 in cytokinesis.
 The human counterpart of MAP65-3 is called PRC1 which also is required for cell division.
 Dr. Ho is assistant research fellow at Academia Sinica now.
 Her laboratory is devoted to understanding inter-organelle communication as well as symmetric and asymmetric cell divisions in flowering plants.

 An Example of the Organisms We Are Working On: